curl/everything-curl/protocols-curl.md

 FTP stands for File Transfer Protocol and is an old (originates in the early 1970s) way to transfer files back and forth between a client and a server.
 See RFC 959.
-It has been extended muchly over the years.
-FTP servers and clients use TCP port 21 plus one more port, though the second one is usually dynamicly established during communication.
+It has been extended greatly over the years.
+FTP servers and clients use TCP port 21 plus one more port, though the second one is usually dynamically established during communication.

 See the external page [FTP vs HTTP](https://daniel.haxx.se/docs/ftp-vs-http.html) for how it differs to